11183 Ecology6cp; 4hpw (1hr lectuer; 3hr tutorial), on campus

 There are course requisites for this subject.
 See access conditions.

 Students are introduced to the various phenomena that threaten ecosystems, such as invasive species, habitat destruction and fragmentation, human-exacerbated bushfires and climate change.
 They explore different management/conservation strategies, including those practiced by Aboriginal cultures for millennia and latest perspectives in the scientific community.
-In doing so, they consider how we can become better custodians of the landscape.
+In doing so, they consider how we can become better custodians of the non-human world.

 Autumn session, City campus